humanmade/altis-documentation/other-docs/guides/migrating-from-wordpress.md

 ### Optionally disable HM Platform branding

 As this guide is for migrating a non-HM Platform project to use HM Platform, it's possible the client relationship and understanding does warrant changing anything visible or user-facing.
-If you are sure this is an "under the hood" migration, and the client has not been on-boarded with HM Platform as a brand, you can disable the branding via the `platform.cms.branding` setting:
+If you are sure this is an "under the hood" migration, and the client has not been on-boarded with HM Platform as a brand, you can disable the branding via the `platform.modules.cms.branding` setting:

 ```json
 "modules": {